5j9/wikitextparser/README.rst

     >>> import wikitextparser as wtp

-WikiTextParser can detect sections, parserfunctions, templates, wikilinks, external links, arguments, tables, and HTML comments in your wikitext:
+WikiTextParser can detect sections, parserfunctions, templates, wikilinks, external links, arguments, tables, wiki-lists, and HTML comments in your wikitext:

 .. code:: python